CitrusSolutions/gulp-workflow/README.md

 }
 ```

-and add `"gulp-workflow": "1.2.1",` to your list of requirements.
+and add `"citrussolutions/gulp-workflow: "1.3.0",` to your list of development requirements.

 ### NPM packages
 Dependencies are handled in _package.json_ file.
 Before running Gulp you must install dependencies with node package manager by running: